micky0867/lebattery/README.md

 Options:

--Update all LE-tags defined in FHEM:
+-Update all LE-tags defined in FHEM:<br>
 ./lebattery -v

--Update only given LE-tags in FHEM:
+-Update only given LE-tags in FHEM:<br>
 ./lebattery -v tagname1 tagname2 ....

 See also http://www.fhemwiki.de/wiki/Anwesenheitserkennung